ejans/config/README.md

 tmpfs	/var/log/apache2	tmpfs	defaults,noatime	0	0
 ```

-The `fstrim` command is not necessary because we use discard.
+The `fstrim` command is automatically executed with crontab on a weekly base